mariajantz/kalmanGUI/README.md

 # kalmanGUI
-A GUI for developing intuition about Kalman filters
+A GUI for developing intuition about Kalman filters!!!